HAS YOUR COACH CHECKED FOR THIS?

 So you’ve just found an amazing new coach!
 You’re pumped to get started with your new program, it’s time to shake things up with a new approach and a fresh set of eyes.

 But how much does your new coach actually know about you?
 Have they taken the time to screen and evaluate how you move?
 Do they know your imbalances?
 Do they know that your left leg is considerably weaker than your right?
 Or are they just looking back at your previous training data and basing their new programming off what you’ve done (or not done) in the past?

 Regardless of your sport, every coach, new or old, should at some point pause to look at how you and your body is functioning outside your training sessions.

 Whether it’s an online program or face-to-face sessions, a screening process should be a priority when working with athletes.
 More and more athletes are on training programs, with numerous sessions a day, punching out big numbers, yet they have never been assessed physically, with regards to their strengths, weaknesses, imbalances or compensations.
 Should your coach prescribe any type of intensity or volume (whether it’s on the bike, run or swim) before they have looked into whether your body is actually ready to cope with the demands?
 NO!

-"Don't accept the fact that you're mobility is poor or you hip starts to hurt towards the end of long runs."
+"Don't accept the fact that your mobility is poor or your hip starts to hurt towards the end of long runs."

 Those little hidden imbalances or weaknesses that cause you to sit awkwardly in the saddle or how your hip drops in the run could become bigger issues if they aren't address in the early stages.
 It's quite likely that you aren’t even aware of these yourself - they have become habitual and "it’s just the way you move".